 Re-Connect CBT is for anyone over the age of 18 who is facing poor mental health, particularly during the pandemic.
 We are particularly keen to support you if you are currently working with a social worker.

-Re-Connect CBT programme will cover five main topic areas.
-There are four sessions under each topic.
+Re-Connect CBT programme will cover four main topic areas.
 Read the short descriptions below to help you decide which topic is right for you.
 Remember, you can take part in as many or as few sessions as you like.

 Living with anger